mingkaic/defector/README.md

 We remove all token vectors of size 1, since these vectors are most likely just function declaration and are independent of other internal functions

+We remove all tokens used less than 3 times across all projects

 ### Inject Faults (Experiment)

 We will not specify a bug file `bug.csv`.
 Instead, we inject faults into token vectors